adzialocha/8bit/README.md

 # 8bit

-Notes of building a 8bit CPU
+Notes on building a 8bit CPU.